kiyotaka-ai/kiyotaka-api-js/README.md

 ## Generation

-This client is automatically generated from the Tharamine API protocol buffer definitions.
+This client is automatically generated from the Kiyotaka API protocol buffer definitions.
 If you need to regenerate the client, please refer to the Makefile in the root directory.

 ## Dependencies